awsdocs/aws-cdk-guide/doc_source/hello_world.md

 ## Build the app<a name="hello_world_tutorial_build"></a>

-Normally, after making any changes to your code, you'd build \(compile\) it\.
+In most programming environments, after making changes to your code, you'd build \(compile\) it\.
 This isn't strictly necessary with the AWS CDK—the Toolkit does it for you so you can't forget\.
 But you can still build manually to catch syntax and type errors\.
 For reference, here's how\.

 ------
 #### [ TypeScript ]